doar-e/doar-e.github.io/content/articles/reverse-engineering/2018-05-17-ledgerctf-aes-whitebox.markdown

 At this point, the 15 `i`'s from above are used to initialize what I called `s0`, `s1`, ..., `s14`.
 Again, it is 15 blobs of 16 bytes each.
 They are passed to the `schedule` function that will perform a lot of arithmetic operations on the array of `s`'s.
 Again, no need to understand `schedule` just yet; as far as we are concerned it is a black box that takes `s`'s in input and gives us back different `s`'s in output, period.

-Each of those 16 bytes (xmmwords) (`s0`, ..., `s14`) are XOR'ed together, and if the resulting *xmmword* obeys a bunch of constraints then you get the good boy message.
+Each of those 16 bytes (conveniently, XMMs register are 16 bytes long which allows the compiler to optimize the code manipulating those blobs) (`s0`, ..., `s14`) are XOR'ed together, and if the resulting *xmmword* obeys a bunch of constraints then you get the good boy message.

 Those constraints look like this: